jakeloggins/Clod-scripts/README.md

 Initial Config
 --------------

+To start, the Initial_Config sketch should be flashed to an esp chip.
+The script broadcasts as the "Clod" wifi network.
+When a user connects, they are prompted to enter the user/pass of their home wifi network.

+The sketch will then get information about the esp chip, format it into an object, and send it to ` /init/control/[chipID] `

 Initial config will produce this object and pass it to persistence, which stores it in the active_init_list

 active_init_list example: